keithalewis/fms_iterable.old/README.md

 using exp(_x_) = &Sigma;<sub>_n_ ≥ 0</sub> _x_<sup>_n_</sup>/_n_!.
 The iterable
 `power(x)` is the infinite sequence `x^n` for `n = 0, 1, 2, ...` and `factorial(0.)`
 is the infinite sequence `n!`.
-Global arithmetic operators are provided for elementwise operations.
+Global arithmetic operators are provided for element-wise operations.
 The quotient results in the infinite sequence `x^n/n!`.
-The iterable transformation `epsilon` teminates an iterable when a value less than machine epsilon is encountered.
+The iterable transformation `epsilon` terminates an iterable when a value less than machine epsilon is encountered.
 The function `sum` adds all iterable values.